gungwald/lubuntu-16.04-powerpc-setup/README.md

 With Kernel 4.x it seems to be necessary to use video=offb:off to get X to start with the fbdev driver.
 Nouveau still does not work.

+OR, using this boot parameter:

+    video=nvidiafb:1280x1024-16

+# Partitioning

+The install software will repartition the drive and then go on with the install.
+But this never works.
+The machine has to be rebooted after the repartition or nothing done after the repartition will actually work, even though it seems to during the install.
+You then have to redo the whole installation process using the same exact partitioning scheme.
+I'm not sure what the best way to handle this is.
+Possibly to abort the install and reboot right after the new partition table is written to disk.
+Then restart the install using the same partitioning scheme.

+The install program should really force a reboot after partitioning and then resume at the point right after the partitioning after the reboot.

 # Missing Step

 You also have to uncomment blacklisted nvidiafb module in /etc/modprobe.d.